Affordable options for getting this very important document drawn up

 Try a Paralegal

 An inexpensive way to go about getting a simple will prepared is to hire a paralegal.
 A paralegal uses the same forms as an attorney but charges significantly less for their service.
 For example, a paralegal might charge $25, where a local attorney charges about $200 for the same paperwork!
 If you're looking for someone to actually prepare the will for you, then a paralegal would do it much cheaper than an attorney.
-Look in your local phone book under paralegals or legal assistance.

 The main thing to know is that usually no matter where you live, everyone has a will (whether they know about it or not).
 If you haven't actually prepared your will, then the state technically has.
 Upon your death, usually the state takes over.